iobroker-community-adapters/ioBroker.comfoair/README.md

 CC Ease is shut down, you can control your comfoair only with ioBroker. (rs232mode ist PCMaster, is default & recommended)

-### Auto Switch mode

-CC Ease and adapter are running.
-Before sending any command to the comfoair, the adapter switches the rs232mode to 'PC-Master' as in the 'Adapter only' - Mode, after the command it swiches back to 'PCLogmode'.
-You run this mode on your own risk.

 ### Parallel Mode

 CC Ease and adapter are running. comfoiar rs232mode is set to 'PCLogmode'.
+You can control your ComfoAir with ioBroker and with the CC Ease unit.
 Tests have shown errorless - running in parallel for a longer period of time.
 But: You run this mode on your own risk.

 ## Using the adapter

 Values of your comfoair should be visible in the 'status' and the 'temperatures' channel.

 By setting/changeing values in the 'control' - channel, you control your comfoair ventilation.
+All values in the 'control' - channel have to be set wieth ACK=false to be recognized as commands for the adapter.

 Tested on comfoair CA350.